Dual Numbers for Arbitrary Order Automatic Differentiation: Dual number implementation to arbitrary order

 \section{Dual number implementation to arbitrary order}

-To implement dual numbers to arbitrary order, we will first implement the chain rule to calculate the $n$-th derivative of a function in Fortran.
-The data structure we will use is shown in Listing \ref{lst:dualzn}.
+To implement dual numbers of arbitrary order, we first construct a non-recursive formulation of the chain rule suitable for numerical evaluation in Fortran.
+The core data structure employed throughout this work is the derived type shown in Listing~\ref{lst:dualzn}, which stores the coefficients of a dual number of order $n$ in a one-dimensional array.

+This representation avoids recursive or nested data structures and allows all derivative components to be accessed directly by index, which is essential for scalability at high derivative orders.